mohd-baqeri/ci4-default-model/README.md

 A MUST model for CodeIgniter 4 projects.

 INSTALLATION:
-  Just download the file "DefaultModel.php" and put it in the "Models" directory of your CodeIgniter project.
+  Just download the file "DefaultModel.php" and put it in your CodeIgniter project's "Models" directory.

 Full CRUD functions for Codeigniter 4: